mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ## ✨ Features

+### What's New in Version 0.1.63 (September 1, 2025)
+-   **Responsive Manage Quests Page:** The "Manage Quests" page is now fully responsive.
+It will display a data table on desktop for efficient management and automatically switch to a touch-friendly card view on mobile devices for a better user experience.
+Bulk selection and actions are supported in both views.

 ### What's New in Version 0.1.62 (August 31, 2025)
 -   **Service Worker Update Reliability:** Overhauled the service worker registration and update detection logic to eliminate a race condition.
 The application will now reliably show an "Update Available" notification when a new version is ready to be installed.